erri120/lotus/README.md

 The vanilla quests are not being left alone: The _For Good Guys_ lineup with [Dark Brotherhood for Good Guys](https://www.nexusmods.com/skyrimspecialedition/mods/519), [Thieves Guild For Good Guys](https://www.nexusmods.com/skyrimspecialedition/mods/10745), [Namira for Good Guys](https://www.nexusmods.com/skyrimspecialedition/mods/336) and [Boethiah for Good Guys](https://www.nexusmods.com/skyrimspecialedition/mods/329) is included as well.

-To round out our assortment of quests you get [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576) for a large number of localized radiant quests and [MLU](https://www.nexusmods.com/skyrimspecialedition/mods/3058) for those nice rewards.
+To round out our assortment of quests you get [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576) for a large number of localized radiant quests.

 Links: